open/close all folders

 - Almost all editions of Shakespeare's plays are annotated in some fashion.

-- The Annotated Sherlock Holmes is a two volume onmibus of all of Arthur Conan Doyle's Holmes stories, in best-guess chronological order, with lots of annotations.
+- The Annotated Sherlock Holmes is a two volume omnibus of all of Arthur Conan Doyle's Holmes stories, in best-guess chronological order, with lots of annotations.
+Following the tradition of Holmsian scholarship, the annotations are notable in assuming that the stories are non-fiction and that Holmes and Watson are real people.
+The annotators have a tendency to chide Dr. Watson every times he makes a "continuity error" or "misremembers something" in his writings.

-- Two Gentlemen Of Lebowski's first printing was an annotated edition, to keep up the pretense of it being an authentic reprint of a Shakespeare play.
-(To be fair, the author did such a good job keeping the linguistics authentic that a fair amount of the annotations are necessary to follow the piece.)
+- Two Gentlemen of Lebowski's first printing was an annotated edition, to keep up the pretense of it being an authentic reprint of a Shakespeare play.
+(To be fair, the author did such a good job keeping the linguistics authentic that a fair number of the annotations are necessary to follow the piece.)

 - The classic long-form poem The Rime of the Ancient Mariner was reprinted twice: once with revised language and once with a "gloss" that explained several things.